seblucas/www-blog/content/blog/homelab-upgrade-2025-1.md

 series_order: 1
 ---

+## Mostly the same since 2017

+It was quite old ... the stack was mostly the same and I only updated the Ubuntu to latest LTS every 2 years and every container image every month.

-# Goal of my homelab
+## Goal of my homelab

-## Share / download video and music
+### Share / download video and music

 I was using [Minidlna](https://en.opensuse.org/MiniDLNA) to share media to my TVs (DLNA compatible), Kodi (installed on Android TV devices or laptops), and BubbleUpnp for mobile phones.